Waterfalls in the Porcupine Mountains

 Hiking to Overlooked Falls & Presque Isle River Waterfalls in Porcupine Mountains State Park, MI | Legion County Park Waterfalls, WI | Potato River Falls, WI | May 2024

-Having visited two of the main highlights in the Porcupine Mountains the day before, today we wanted to visited the third “must-see” spot on the West end of the park.
+Having visited two of the main highlights in the Porcupine Mountains the day before, today we wanted to visit the third “must-see” spot on the West end of the park.
 And so after leaving our campsite by Lake Superior, we began the long drive through the park on the bumpy road.
 Our main focus in the park today would be the waterfalls along the Presque Isle River; however, we decided to make another stop on our way there to hike to Overlooked Falls.

 The trail to the falls was wide, mostly flat, and an easy and enjoyable walk.
 When we made it to the river crossing, we followed the side trail to the left to see the waterfall — not huge, but still beautiful.
 Charlotte and I wandered around checking out the different views (for me) and river access points (for Charlie) while Curtis searched for a letterbox.
 Altogether this hike was a mile round trip, and a nice little side quest before continuing on our real mission for today.